 Advanced Morph Animation Tutorial

-In this tutorial we will take morph animation to the next level.
+In this tutorial, we will take morphing animation to the next level.
 You will learn how to change the nodes' position for a more realistic effect.

 You will find a written version of this tutorial below.

 I will show you how I've used the Morph animator for a more complex scene, where I've animated this robot interacting with an icon which changes its shape with each interaction.